omegasenior/topbiketoursportugal/content/tours/biketours-douro-valley-easy-level.md

 itinerary:
   - day: '1'
     description: >-
-      First, we’ll travel by train following the coastal waterfront of the Douro River.
-Fortunately, we shall attend at the hotel’s reception to get our bicycles, where we’ll have one night with breakfast included.
-You’ll have enough free time to visit the Pinhão railway station, its main church and, if you would like to enjoy sightseeing, having a cruise on our River Douro.
+      Travel by train following Douro's riverside.
+You shall attend at the hotel’s reception to get the bicycles you will be using through out the tour.
+The night will be spent in Pinhão.
+You’ll have enough free time to visit the Pinhão railway station, its main church and, if you would like, to enjoy sightseeing, having a cruise on the Douro river.
     location:
       lat: '41.21165694'
       lng: '-7.42893218'
     title: 'Day 1: Porto – Pinhão'
   - day: '2'
     description: >-
-      Always by road with an acceptable and good inclination’s rise, we’re going to cycle along the incredible view of the Douro River, entering through Portuguese landscape heritage of humanity.
-Be marveled with the vineyards of the Douro and its cultivation.
+      Cycling always on the road with an acceptable slope.
+You are going to cycle along the incredible view of the Douro River, entering through Portuguese World Heritage.
+Be marveled with the vineyards of the Douro Valley and its cultivation.
     location:
       lat: '41.11824542'
       lng: '-7.56162644'